rachelkhoriander/tech-task/tutorial/auth_with_github.md

 > **Note:**
 > Notice that you can edit options for your app, track user metrics, and revoke user tokens from this page.
 This will come in handy during testing.

+## Building Your Application

+Now that GitHub has assigned our application a Client ID and Client Secret, we can build our application.
+The app will contain the following assets:

+- Main logic script (include file)
+    Acts as the brains of the operation: makes the initial call to the GitHub API, uses the returned code to get an access token, and fetches user data.
+- Index page
+    Serves as the initial page of the app.
+Contains log in button.
+- Login script
+    Handles the login process.
+-	Callback script
+    Handles callback logic and redirects the user appropriately.
+-	Main page
+    Serves as the main page of the app once the user logs in.
+Contains log out button.
+-	Logout script
+    Handles the logout process.
+-	Stylesheet
+    Unnecessary, but included to make the app look a little prettier.